Vivian Maier: Later years

 The Gensburg brothers, whom Maier had looked after as children, tried to help her as she became destitute in old age.
 When she was about to be evicted from a downmarket apartment in the suburb of Cicero, the Gensburg brothers arranged for her to live in a better apartment on Sheridan Road in the Rogers Park area of Chicago.
 In November 2008, Maier fell on the ice and hit her head.
 She was taken to a hospital but failed to recover.
-In January 2009, she was transported to a nursing home in the Chicago suburbs, where she died on April 21.
+In January 2009, she was transported to a nursing home in the Chicago suburbs, where she died in April 2009.

+She was buried in a patch of wild strawberries in a ravine near the house of a family whose children she had cared for in the early 1960s.
+As one of those children said in Finding Vivian Maier, "I think she liked it so much, that's why they buried her there".

 Discovery and recognition

 In 2007, two years before she died, Maier failed to keep up payments on storage space she had rented on Chicago's North Side.
 As a result, her negatives, prints, audio recordings, and 8 mm film were auctioned.
 Three photo collectors bought parts of her work: John Maloof, Ron Slattery and Randy Prow.
 Maier's photographs were first published on the internet in July 2008 by Slattery, but the work received little response.

 Maloof had bought the largest part of Maier's work, about 30,000 negatives, because he was working on a book about the history of the Chicago neighborhood of Portage Park.
 Maloof later bought more of Maier's photographs from another buyer at the same auction.
 Maloof discovered Maier's name in his boxes but was unable to discover anything about her until a Google search led him to Maier's death notice in the Chicago Tribune in April 2009.
 In October 2009, Maloof linked his blog to a selection of Maier's photographs on Flickr; they became a viral phenomenon, with thousands of people expressing interest.

 In early 2010, Chicago art collector Jeffrey Goldstein acquired a portion of the Maier collection from Prow, one of the original buyers.
 Since Goldstein's original purchase, his collection has grown to include 17,500 negatives, 2,000 prints, 30 home movies, and numerous slides.
-In December 2014, Goldstein sold his collection of B&W negatives to Stephen Bulger Gallery, Toronto.
+In December 2014, Goldstein sold his collection of black and white negatives to Stephen Bulger Gallery, Toronto.
 Maloof, who runs the Maloof Collection, now owns around 90% of Maier's total output, including 100,000 to 150,000 negatives, more than 3,000 vintage prints, hundreds of rolls of film, home movies, audio tape interviews, and ephemera including cameras and paperwork, which he claims represents roughly 90 percent of her known work.

 Since her posthumous discovery, Maier's photographs, and their discovery, have received international attention in mainstream media, and her work has appeared in gallery exhibitions, several books, and documentary films.